Camera Protocol

 Camera Capture Status

 In addition to querying about storage status, the GCS will also request the current Camera Capture Status in order to provide the user with proper UI indicators.
-The GCS will send a MAV_CMD_REQUEST_MESSAGE command asking for [CAMERA_CAPTURE_STATUS] and it expects a COMMAND_ACK message back as well as a CAMERA_CAPTURE_STATUS response.

 Still Image Capture